 One of the main goals of GraphQL Modules is to help you organize and better understand the GraphQL codebase.
-We belive that Dependency Injection fits here perfectly.
+We believe that Dependency Injection fits here perfectly.

-We learned not to force Dependency Injection too early in the process, because dependency injection makes sense only in some use cases, and using it can be recommended only when your codebase is quite large and you need to move fast.
+We learned not to force Dependency Injection too early in the process, because dependency injection makes sense only in some use cases when you application grows, and using it can be recommended only when your codebase is quite large and you need to move fast.

 GraphQL Modules lets you choose whether to use dependency injection or not.

 GraphQL Modules depend on Reflect API for reflection and for defining dependencies between DI parts, please install and import

 reflect-metadata before every other module.

 We won't explain what Dependency Injection is, only how to use it withing the context of GraphQL-Modules.
 You can find a quick tutorial about DI here.

 There are a few terms to understand:

-Each term will have its explaination in following examples.
+Each term will have its explanation in following examples.